 Moderation is a quality assurance system designed to achieve valid, fair and consistent assessment decisions across all assessors, in all situations.
-Find out about moderation, and access our moderation plan and reports, below.
+Find out about moderation, and access our moderation plan below.

-Ultimately, our assessor moderation system looks to ensure that assessors are making consistent and reliable judgments about the trainees.
+Ultimately, our assessor moderation system strives to ensure that assessors are making consistent and reliable judgments about trainees.

-Internal moderation is is the process of ensuring consistency in assessing against the national standards by our assessors.
+Internal moderation is the process of ensuring consistency from our assessors as they assess against the national standards.